Make an impression

-“Then we get the notice, ‘No way we can launch in September!’
+We received a new notice, ‘No way we can launch in September!’
 The frustration had been mounting on both sides.
-We got by with 3 delays, but it is getting tense.
-Both parties are deeply entrenched in a negative cycle of blame, pointing fingers at each other for the delays.”
+We got by with 3 delays, but it was getting tense.
+Both parties were deeply entrenched in a negative cycle of blame, pointing fingers at each other for the delays.

-“Then we get another more frightening notice.
-This time it is from the client finance team.
-They are demanding that we take November off the table!
-They are facing their year-end close and say it would be too much for them to handle at the same time.
-They counter proposed a March launch date.”
+We received yet another more frightening notice.
+This time it was from the client finance team.
+They demanded that we take November off the table!
+They were facing their year-end close and said it would be too much for them to handle at the same time.
+They counter proposed a March launch date.